-To provide students with access to consistent, efficient care that complements the programs offered on campus at Columbia Health, Teachers College offers the Columbia Student Health Insurance Plan in partnership with Columbia University and Aetna Student Health to all registered students enrolled in degree-granting programs.
+To provide students with access to consistent, high-quality care that complements the health and well-being programming offered on-campus at Columbia Health, Teachers College offers the Columbia Student Health Insurance Plan, in partnership with Columbia University and Aetna Student Health, to all registered students enrolled in degree-granting programs.

-For the most recent plan brochures and information about the plans offered, please visit the Columbia University page on the Columbia University section of the Aetna Student Health website.
+For the most recent plan brochures and information regarding the levels (gold and platinum) of plans offered, please visit the Teachers College Columbia University specific webpage.

 Period of Coverage:

 Enrollment in the Columbia Student Health Insurance cannot be processed until a student registers for classes.
 If you are a continuing student, you are urged to register for courses prior to academic breaks, especially winter; without active registration, your student status cannot be verified.
 Thus, you may experience a lapse in coverage.

 Please see our Period of Coverage page for more information.

 Required Participation and Automatic Enrollment:

 Students meeting the following criteria are automatically enrolled in the Gold level of the Columbia Student Health Insurance and assessed the Columbia Health Fee: